Home » Consumer Rights, Featured

 Don’t send off your item unless you get a some form of written consent from the retailer that he will refund you the out of pocket expenses and pay in full should he lose the item.
 Also take plenty of photographs of the damaged item and send the item off recorded delivery.
 All this will back up your case should your item “get lost”.

 You have tried to negotiate with the retailer and he is unwilling to satisfy your demands so your next step is to take him to court.
-The Small Claims procedure (England and Wale up to £5k, Scotland up to £3k) is relatively easy and cheap to lodge a claim and is designed for this type of small dispute.
+The Small Claims procedure (England and Wales) and the Simple Procedure in Scotland are relatively easy and cheap to lodge a claim and is designed for this type of small dispute.
 You’ll find that many retailers will find the cost of defending the claim not cost effective so they’ll probably settle before it gets to that point.

 You could also post your problem below, don’t mention the company, for free advice and help as one of our contributors used to be a Trading Standards Officer.